heathermiller/wwwcurryon/2017/sessions/fp-is-dead-long-live-fp.md

 paradigm lines, the reality is that the OO and FP communities have a great deal to learn from each other.
 As developers, we should learn classic OO, learn classical FP, and then strive to rise above them both.

+### Bio

+Brian Goetz is the Java Language Architect at Oracle, and was the specification lead for JSR-335 (Lambda Expressions for the Java Language.)
+He is the author of the best-selling book "Java Concurrency in Practice" and is a frequent presenter at major industry conferences.